ncksllvn/portfolio/improvements-to-the-vagov-front-end-build/readme.md

 ![Screenshot of problematic code](./files/memory-bottleneck-code.png)
 </details>

-The concept behind my approach for improving it was simple - since it uses too much memory to store every file's virtual DOM in memory at once, only store one at a time.
+The concept behind my approach for improving it was simple - __since it uses too much memory to store every file's virtual DOM in memory at once, only store one at a time__.
 Parse the virtual DOM of a single file, operate only on it, delete its virtual DOM and then repeat with the next file.
 This would also require refactoring subsequent build steps that required each file's virtual DOM, but it would mean only one virtual DOM would be stored in memory at a time.

 I opened a pull request proposing the changes to my direct team members and those on the Platform team.